Beavis and Butt-Head: Premise

-Beavis and Butt-Head are unintelligent teenage boys who live in the town of Highland, Texas.
+Beavis and Butt-Head are unintelligent teenage boys who live in the fictional town of Highland, Texas.
 Rolling Stone described them as "thunderously stupid and excruciatingly ugly".
-They spend time watching television, smoking marijuana, drinking unhealthy beverages, eating, and embarking on "mundane, sordid" adventures, which often involve vandalism, abuse, violence, or animal cruelty.
+They spend time watching television, drinking unhealthy beverages, eating, and embarking on "mundane, sordid" adventures, which often involve vandalism, abuse, violence, or animal cruelty.
 According to The Baltimore Sun, Beavis and Butt-Head are "at their most incorrect when it comes to sexuality and matters of gender.
 The nicest thing you can say about them in this regard is that they are budding misogynists."
-When Beavis consumes too much caffeine or sugar, he becomes Cornholio, a hyperactive alter ego.
-Over the course of the series, Beavis and Butt-Head developed more distinct personalities; Butt-Head is the leader and "devious visionary", while Beavis, the sidekick, is the "loose cannon".
+When Beavis consumes high amounts of caffeine or sugar, he becomes Cornholio, a hyperactive alter ego.
+Over the course of the series, they developed more distinct personalities.
+Beavis was more hyperactive and even less intelligent than his best friend, Butt-Head, who was often more relaxed and tended to be (comparatively speaking) the smarter half of the duo.

 Most episodes integrate sequences where Beavis and Butt-Head watch music videos and offer commentary.
 They prefer videos with "explosions, loud guitars, screaming and death", and favor rock bands such as the Butthole Surfers, Corrosion of Conformity, and Metallica.
+The music video sections allow the characters to provide diegetic commentary on the contents of the video; Judge himself noted that these sections allow the characters to say "things that are a little smarter than they ought to be".
+These segments have no script, with Judge improvising the dialog on the spot; editors would then cut together the animation mostly from existing footage.
+Starting from the 2011 revival, the music video sections also featured excerpts from reality television shows, and from 2022 onwards, viral videos.

 Judge said he saw Beavis and Butt-Head as "pretty positive characters, generally speaking ...
 They usually think everything's pretty cool.
 Or, in one way or another, everything sucks."
 He said his perception of the characters changed over the years: "When I first started out with the first show, which was Frog Baseball, they were just two guys that I would definitely want to keep my distance from ...
 But, by the end of the series, I would think that two guys like that would at least be fun to sit and watch TV with."
+Judge composed the series' theme song, which is descended from AC/DC's "Gone Shootin'".
+He later claimed that the central guitar riff of the theme is that song played backwards.
+The original theme was played by Judge using a drum machine; for the 2022 revival, the theme was recreated by Gary Clark Jr..